 Know all about quinoa, your superfood for total wellness

-Chenopodium Quinoa Willd, popularly known as Quinoa, is a super grain that has taken the world of the health-conscious by storm.
+Chenopodium quinoa, popularly known as Quinoa, is a super grain that has taken the world of the health-conscious by storm.

-Quinoa is a gluten-free seed that contains all the 9 essential amino acids and has double the amount of fiber as compared to the other grains.
+Quinoa is a gluten-free seed that contains all the 9 essential amino acids and has twice the amount of fiber as compared to the other grains.

-Quinoa was and is still revered for its high nutritional content –rich in proteins with an extraordinary balance of essential amino acids.
-It is believed that Quinoa was consumed as a holy plant.
+Quinoa was and is still revered for its rich in nutritional content – good amount in proteins with an extraordinary balance of essential amino acids.
+It is believed that Quinoa was consumed as a traditional food.

 It is rich in high amounts of biologically active compounds known as phytochemicals such as saponins, phytosterols and phytoecdysteroids.